raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS Inverter: Voltage Transfer Characteristic (VTC).md

 -  now if the vin is zero then vin -vdd =-vdd
 -  so pmos will get on and nmos will get off
--  if the vin there then noms will get on and pmos will get off
+-  if the vin is  there  at the input  then noms will get on and pmos will get off

 ## now we will see the another image in which now it look like when pmos is on and nmos